muhamedRadwan/Sudoku-Game/README.md

 # Sudoku-Game
-Game Bulid By Java Swing Using Back Tracking Alogrithm
+Game Build By Java Swing Using Back Tracking Algorithm
 ## Featres
 1. Solve existing Sudoku
-2. Play new Game With Options For Difficulty
+2. Play new Game with Options For Difficulty